-In addition to the Quality Assurance Requirements that sets out the minimum trainer requirements for all Site Safety Plus (SSP) courses, trainers must have attended and achieved this course (or one of a higher level in the SSP temporary works suite), as well as meet the criteria below:
+In addition to the QA requirements that set out the minimum trainer requirements for all SSP courses, trainers must have attended and achieved this course (or one of a higher level in the SSP temporary works suite), as well as meet the criteria below:

-Requirement 1 Requirement 2 Requirement 3 be a member of the Institution of Civil Engineers (MICE/FICE) or be a member of the Institution of Structural Engineers (MIStructE/FIStructE) or be a member of the Institution of Royal Engineers (InstRE). be registered with the Engineering Council at IEng or CEng level. hold relevant practical and design experience of temporary works (such as falsework, formwork, access and protection).
+Requirement 1 Requirement 2 Requirement 3 Be a member of the Institution of Civil Engineers (MICE/FICE) or Be registered with the Engineering Council at leng or CEng level.
+Hold relevant practical and design experience of temporary works (such as falsework, be a member of the Institution of Structural Engineers (MIStructE/FIStructE) or be a member of the Institution of Royal Engineers (InstRE). formwork, access and protection).

-To complement BS 5975:2019, we recommend that training centres describe their temporary works course trainers' skills, knowledge and experience for delivering this course on their course webpages, so that learners may better align themselves to a trainer they feel will best suit their needs.
+To complement BS 5975-1&2: 2024, we recommend that training centres describe their temporary works course trainers' skills, knowledge and experience for delivering this course on their course webpages, so that learners may better align themselves to a trainer that they feel will best suit their needs.
 An example of this could be included in an area like 'Meet the team'.